-Big Trak, the brainchild of an electronically minded Milton Bradley Company (who released Simon and Microvision during the same period), looked like a toy version of the futuristic armoured RV from Damnation Alley (1977).
+Big Trak (styled ‘bigtrak’ in the UK) was the brainchild of an electronically minded Milton Bradley Company (who released Simon and Microvision during the same period) and looked like a toy version of the futuristic armoured RV from Damnation Alley (1977).

 The squat, low and sturdy appearance of the truck had an almost militaristic feel, which was heartily reinforced by Big Trak’s ability to fire ‘Photon’ lasers (actually a focused high wattage light bulb behind a red filter).

 The toy retailed for about US$43.00, a price high enough that it was often relegated to the envious land of ‘toys other people have in their homes’.

 Big Trak also had one ‘trailer hitch’ accessory that, for anyone who saw Big Trak commercials, was an absolutely necessary purchase.
 The trailer sold for US$12.00 and could be used to haul cool stuff around the house.
 In the commercial, a kid giddily programs his Big Trak to surprise his father with a cool, refreshing drink, perhaps thanking him for spending so much on this techno-wonder.

 In the end, remotely serving your father his evening gin & tonic was about the limit of Big Trak’s practical applications.

 The plastic multi-coloured numeric directional keypad located on Big Trak’s back was just complicated enough to make navigating the hallways and rooms of the average family home a daunting task at best.

 There was a difficult system of pressing numbers and arrows in sequence in order to command the vehicle to “go forward”, “turn left”, “go forward again”, “fire photon”, “retreat” etc.